psanders/nearo/README.md

 ## Requirements

-To run this application, you must have a [Firebase](https://firebase.google.com/) account, and create a project with hosting, storage, and database enabled.
+You must have a [Firebase](https://firebase.google.com/) account to run this application(with hosting, storage, and database enabled).
 For item indexation and search, the application uses [Algolia](algolia.com).
 Finally, for maps, you are going to need a valid Google Maps API Key.

 ## Features